ImageMagick/Usage-Markdown/convolve/index.md

 Another way of generating square 'linear slope' blurring is to use a very large sigma with a specific radius.
 The above square kernel convolution can for example also be achieved using `-blur 5x65535`.
-This was commonly used by Fred Wienhaus in his scripts before morphology was available.
+This was commonly used by Fred Weinhaus in his scripts before morphology was available.

 ~~~{.hide}
 kernel2image -8.1 -mn -n -ml "Gaussian:0x2" \